 Both tests also ask you to analyse a literary passage and state what the author meant by a certain sentence.
 This link gives a good example of the ACT Reading section, and the SAT is nearly identical, although it does ask you to define slightly harder words (the meaning of which can almost always be inferred from the context of the text).

 The ACT then has the added Science section, which throws a lot of people off, but is not actually about scientific knowledge so much as it is about deducing information from graphs and familiarity with scientific lingo.
 This section contains a text about some scientific discovery or process, with a few graphs, and asks you to answer questions such as “According to the information provided, which of the following descriptions of [the topic of the paper] would be accepted by both scientists?”.
 If you have a scientific background, you might be more in your element when answering these questions, but scientific knowledge is not required to score highly on this section.
 The advantage of the ACT science section is that it is a way to show scientific know-how without taking an extra SAT subject test.

-Both tests also have an essay component that is required by some universities but disregarded by others.
-The SAT’s essay component asks you to analyse a text, similar to what you would do in an IB Language & Literature Paper 1.
+Only the ACT offers the optional essay component.
+It is required by some universities but disregarded by others.
+The SAT no longer asks for the optional essay.
 The ACT asks you to respond to one of a few prompts.
 The way this essay is structured is a bit more complicated (and in all honesty, quite vague), and is detailed here.

 Choosing between the ACT and SAT